wuchuheng/dotfiles/README.md

 curl -fsSL https://raw.githubusercontent.com/wuchuheng/dotfiles/master/install.sh | bash
 ```

+## Workflows

+### 1 gdsc_gdp_workflow

+`git_gdp_workflow` - A workflow to copy the AI gpt prompt to the clipboard.and the prompt use to generate the standard git commit message by AI gpt like `chat gtp4`. and the flowing is the steps of the workflow:
+ - add all the changes to the stage
+ - show the changes
+ - add the prompt for the AI gdp to use the standard git commit message to generate the standar commit message
+ - copy the changes to the clipboard

 ## Contributing

 Feel free to fork this repository and customize your own Zsh environment.
 If you have suggestions or improvements, pull requests are welcome.